-With styling influenced by the Suzuki GSX-S1000, but with its own aggressive turn, the Suzuki GSX-S750’s new bodywork looks wild and forceful, yet keeps the rider comfortable at all times.
+With styling influenced by the Suzuki GSX-S1000, but with its own aggressive turn, the Suzuki GSX-S750 bodywork looks wild and forceful yet keeps the rider comfortable at all times.

-The new headlight nacelle houses provides a visual focal point while the under cowl connects the chassis styling to the engine and new exhaust system.
+The new headlight nacelle provides a visual focal point, while the under-cowl connects the chassis styling to the engine and new exhaust system.

-The low seat height of 820 mm (32.2 in.) contributes to the sporty, yet upright riding position and aids rider confidence at stops.
+The low seat height of 820mm (32.2 inches) contributes to the sporty yet upright riding position and aids rider confidence at stops.

-New, four-piston Nissin Monobloc brake calipers squeeze twin, 310mm wave style brake rotors up front with a single-piston rear caliper out back to help deliver controlled stops.
+Four-piston Nissin Monobloc brake calipers squeeze twin, 310mm, wave-style brake rotors up front with a single-piston rear caliper out back to help deliver controlled stops.

-New inverted, gold-anodized KYB fork features a spring preload-adjustable design which provides a solid foundation for the new, radial mount brake calipers.
+Inverted, black anodized KYB fork features a spring preload-adjustable design, which provides a solid foundation for the Nissin radial-mount brake calipers.

-New, trapezoidal, beam-type swingarm tapers down to new chain adjusters adding strength and style.
+Trapezoidal, beam-type swingarm tapers down to precise chain adjusters that add strength and style.

-Link-type rear suspension, with a single shock absorber working through a progressive linkage, has 7-way adjustable spring preload.
+Link-type rear suspension, with a single shock absorber working through a progressive linkage, has seven-way adjustable spring preload.

-This new Suzuki GSX-S750 is equipped with Suzuki’s Easy-start System that requires just a simple touch of the starter button to fire up the engine (without pulling the clutch lever if the transmission is in neutral).
+This Suzuki GSX-S750 has the Suzuki’s Easy Start System that requires just a simple touch of the starter button to fire up the engine (without pulling the clutch lever if the transmission is in neutral).

-Distinctively shaped headlight nacelle contains a bright 60/55W H4 halogen bulb.
-The tail section houses an integrated LED taillight with a dual-pane, red/clear lens.
+Distinctively shaped headlight nacelle contains a bright 60/55-watt H4 halogen bulb.
+The tail section houses an integrated LED tail light with a dual-pane, red/clear lens.

-Similar to the Suzuki GSX-S1000, the new lightweight and compact instrument panel uses a LCD display that includes speedometer, tachometer, odometer, dual tripmeters, gear position, coolant temperatures, driving range, average fuel consumption, instantaneous fuel consumption, traction control, and a clock functions.
+Similar to the Suzuki GSX-S1000, the new lightweight and compact instrument panel uses an LCD display that includes speedometer, tachometer, odometer, dual trip meters, gear position, coolant temperatures, driving range, average fuel consumption, instantaneous fuel consumption, traction control, and a clock function.

-The display has an adjustable intensity, white-color backlight for great nighttime visibility and is flanked by LED indicators for the turn signals, high beam, malfunction, traction control, ABS, plus coolant temperature and oil pressure alerts.
+The display has an adjustable-intensity, white-color backlight for great nighttime visibility and is flanked by LED indicators for the turn signals, high beam, malfunction, and traction control, plus coolant temperature and oil pressure alerts.

 A three-phase charging system, with an oil-cooled stator, keeps the maintenance-free battery up to charge for trouble-free operation.